Frequently Asked Questions

 • Written recommendation and endorsement of the Sending Church.

-All long term and venture missionaries are required to have a solid and growing understanding of the Bible.
-As a minimum, it is recommended that you have completed the following courses; survey of the Old Testament, survey of the New Testament, overview of Bible doctrine, how to study the Bible, and the principles and history of missions.
-These courses do not have to be formal classroom training and can be completed online.
+• These courses do not have to be formal classroom training and can be completed online.
 Each person will be assessed during their interview and requirements and recommendations may be given.
-Bible courses can be completed after the interview but should be completed prior to the start of full time ministry.
+Bible courses can be completed after the interview but should be completed prior to the start of full-time ministry.

 Divorce will not disqualify anyone from consideration.
 We look at each person’s case individually.
 We apply grace while maintaining respect for Biblical standards regarding the issue.